Canon PowerShot G5 X Mark II Review:

 100% coverage ensures that what I see in the viewfinder while shooting matches exactly what I will get later in my image, allowing for more accurate framing and reducing the need for later cropping.

-My camera has a micro-HDMI and a USB-C data port, and it supports SD, SDHC, and SDXC memory cards.
+My camera has a micro-HDMI and a USB-C data port, supporting SD, SDHC, and SDXC memory cards.

 It greatly assists me with in-camera charging, though it is not guaranteed to work with every power pack.

-Only the Canon adapter is guaranteed to function, but I was able to use an Apple MacBook Pro charger with success.
+Only the Canon adapter is guaranteed to function, but I successfully used an Apple MacBook Pro charger.

 I can also charge the battery using the included external charger.